blueskyideas/cookiecutter-python/README.rst

 Installation
 -------------

-1. clone the repository
+1. Clone the repository:

 .. code-block:: bash

     git clone https://github.com/jeremyarr/cookiecutter-pypi.git

-2. edit ``cookicutter.json`` with your details
+2. Edit the ``cookicutter.json`` file with your details

 Usage:
 ---------

-1. cd into the location you want use:
+1. Navigate to the location you want use:

 .. code-block:: bash

     $ cd my_python_dev_folder

-2. from the command line, run:
+2. From the command line, run:

 .. code-block:: bash

     $ cookiecutter path/to/cloned/repository

-3. Push your repository to GitHub
+3. Push your repository to GitHub:

 .. code-block:: bash